 Really?
 Someone just said, get out of a business and try to restart one in five years.
 Clearly these folks do not know the business, and will know even less about it in five years.

 This glib argument arises from those who have never been part of making, marketing, and selling of the sausage.
 They don’t get what they are saying.
 Let’s flesh it out a little to see if it helps: If we close our store and let someone else manufacture and sell our products in their store, we always have the option of leaving them later and reopening our own manufacturing, marketing, and selling arrangements.
 That is more than a notion.
 That means you have to relearn your business, put up new start-up costs to manufacture, market, and sell your own journals.
 You would have to find new business partners who come in at the right prices.
+You might even have to find new sites to review your products to get you back out there in the marketing world and become apparent to potential customers again, click here for examples.
 Anyone who has started and run a business should know this is more than a notion, but let’s discuss it.
 Perhaps this will make your eyes glaze over and make you realizing that going to the University of Chicago for a few thousand dollars could be the biggest mistake of all.

 Few of the people on ASALH’s board even had the vocabulary to discuss our publishing business.
 Sharon Harley, the chair of the committee, keeps referring to one of our vendors as our publisher.
 She did it as late as the Richmond meeting.
 If you don’t know what a publisher is now, how do you return to “publishing.”
 If you have never produced revenue-expense reports on the journal how would you know the true costs involved?
 The folks selling out said we do not have the capacity to fulfill our journal orders from headquarters.
 Our journals are not fulfilled from headquarters.
 They know nothing about a publishing work flow and how they are inter-related.
 They do not understand what all was involved in an editorial office, and connecting it to vendors, so how would they know how to set one up from scratch?
 They did not understand a word I was saying when I talked about digital platforms, publishing services, archives versus new scholarship, metadata, and the like.
 Five or six years from now, who would know all this and much more if the journal is published by a university press?